What to Do When You Lose Your Job

 When change occurs, especially when we don’t have control over it, we can feel resistant to accepting the new norms.
 The longer we take to accept the reality of change, the longer we stay stuck.
-If you can accept that things are no longer going back to the way they were, the quicker you can make adaptations to prepare yourself for your future.
+The quicker you can accept that things are not going back to the way they were, the quicker you can make adaptations to prepare yourself for your future.

-One way to do this is by checking in with the way in which you are framing the situation in your head (aka your self-talk).
-If your self-talk is repeatedly framing your situation in a disempowered/resistant mindset – you most likely will stay trapped in the resistance, making movements forward feel extremely difficult.
+One way to do this is by checking in with how you’re framing the situation in your head (aka your self-talk).
+If your self-talk is repeatedly framing your situation through a disempowered/resistant mindset, you most likely will stay trapped in the resistance, making movements forward feel extremely difficult.

 For instance, a disempowered/resistant mindset looks like this:

 “What’s the point of looking for something, no one’s hiring.”